Tips for happy living sent FREE to your inbox

 Public Wi-Fi Risks: What You Need to Know

 Public Wi-Fi networks seem to be everywhere In our increasingly connected world.
 Whether you’re at a coffee shop, airport, or local pub, the convenience of free Wi-Fi is hard to resist.
 However, there’s a catch: unsecured Wi-Fi networks can pose significant security risks, especially if you’re not careful.
-Below, you’ll find some of the risks
+Below, you’ll find some risks and practical

 Risks of Unknown Wi-Fi Networks